How Long Would You Live?

 How Long Would You Live, If You Could Live Forever?

 I’ve been asking this question to people for nearly a decade now (ever since I watched the Black Mirror episode “San Junipero.”
-If you haven’t seen it, it’s worth a watch—we’ll circle back to it at the end of this essay).
+If you haven’t seen it, it’s worth a watch—we’ll loop back to it at the end of this essay).
 For now I’ll just say that it’s fitting timing to write this since Season 7 of Black Mirror was released today.
 I have high hopes!

 Anyway, I’ve asked this longevity question hundreds of times to a very wide range of people.
 It’s a fallback question I keep in my pocket for when there’s more time than topics.
 Even though I haven’t kept formal statistics, I’ve had the conversation enough to pull out themes and frequencies.
 Here’s how the conversation typically breaks down: